dewa9753/F1-First-Position-Predictor/README.md

 Small project that predicts whether an F1 driver will finish on the podium (top 3) in a race using a gradient boosting binary classifier and race-related features (qualifying times, grid position, circuit, team/driver history).

 ## Current Status
-Project code is being finalized.
-Then, the project will not be worked on any further.
+Project code is finalized and won't be worked on any further.

 ## Key ideas
 - Problem: binary classification — podium (yes/no).